-We looked to buy in 1997-8.
-It was a scramble as we were out bid many times, we finally bought a major fixer upper.
-20 years later it is working out ok.
+We looked to buy in 1997-8, it was a scramble as we were out bid many times, we finally bought a major fixer upper, 20 years later it is working out ok.
 We bought in 2002, during a competitive housing market.
 We put several bids in on houses we did not get.
-We got the house we ended up with because we found out about it before it went on the market, so we did have much competition.
+We got the house we ended up without about it before it went on the market, so we did have much competition.